jpsaha/typst-site/README.md

 # 🧮 Typst Mathematics Lecture Portal

-A metadata-driven mathematics lecture, course, olympiad, and problem-solving portal built with **Typst**.
+A **reproducible mathematical publishing engine** whose current frontend happens to be a website.

-The project uses **Typst for mathematical typesetting** and **Python for metadata processing, generation, validation, publishing, and build orchestration**.
+The project is designed for creating, organizing, validating, and publishing mathematical teaching material using **Typst** for typesetting and **Python** for metadata processing, generation, validation, diagnostics, and build orchestration.

-It generates a complete static website and PDF collection from the source material.

-The build system currently provides:
+It can be adapted to a wide range of educational publishing scenarios, including:

+* university and school courses
+* lecture notes
+* mathematics courses and course sequences
+* olympiad preparation
+* problem collections
+* seminars and reading courses
+* instructor resources
+* exercise and solution repositories
+* programming-for-mathematics material
+* research-oriented notes
+* mathematical handouts and books

+The same source material can be transformed into multiple synchronized publication formats:

-* browser-viewable HTML pages
+* browser-viewable HTML
-* print-ready PDF documents
 * individual lecture/page PDFs
-* combined books
+* complete books
 * course and category books
-* automatically generated homepage
-* metadata-driven navigation
-* previous/next navigation
-* category navigation
+* structured navigation
-* metadata-driven homepage organization
+* searchable/indexable web content
+* social-media preview assets
 * SEO metadata
-* canonical URLs
-* `sitemap.xml`
-* `robots.txt`
-* Open Graph metadata
-* Twitter Card metadata
-* generated Open Graph images
-* static/default Open Graph assets
-* metadata diagnostics
+* machine-generated site metadata
-* configuration diagnostics
-* generated-file consistency checks
-* Typst import/dependency validation
-* HTML link validation
-* Open Graph asset validation
-* build reports
+* diagnostic and validation reports
-* GitHub Pages deployment support

-The source is deliberately organized so that **content, metadata, templates, generation, validation, diagnostics, and published output remain separate**.
+The architecture deliberately separates **content, metadata, presentation, generation, validation, diagnostics, and publication**.

+The website is therefore not the fundamental product.
+It is **one publication frontend produced by the underlying mathematical publishing system**.

+The central idea is:

+> **Write the mathematics once.
+Describe it with metadata.
+Let the publishing engine derive the website, books, PDFs, navigation, SEO, social previews, and diagnostics from the same source.**

 The main entry point is: